kstenerud/streamux/streamux-specification.md

 ### OOB Message Encoding

-OOB messages are [single or packed mode message envelopes](#single-and-packed-chunk-envelopes) containing out-of-band data in their chunk payloads.
+OOB messages are [single or packed mode message envelopes](#application-and-oob-message-envelopes) containing out-of-band data in their chunk payloads.

-The payload of an OOB message is encoded as a [Concise Binary Encoding, version 1 inline map](https://github.com/kstenerud/concise-encoding/blob/master/cbe-specification.md#inline-containers).
+The payload of an OOB message is encoded as a [Concise Binary Encoding (CBE), version 1 inline map](https://github.com/kstenerud/concise-encoding/blob/master/cbe-specification.md#inline-containers).
 Fields are encoded as key-value pairs in this map.

+If an OOB message becomes large enough to require chunking, the chunks will contain parts of one CBE document (not one CBE document per chunk).

 Map keys may be of any type, but all string typed keys beginning with an underscore `_` are reserved for use by Streamux.
 The following predefined fields are automatically recognized: